benbalter/change_agent/README.md

 ## Okay, I'm sold.
 How do I use it?

-ChangeAgent writes values to the file system based on a given key, and immediately commits the file to Git, providing you with both a snapshot and a timestamp for every change.
+ChangeAgent writes values directly to the Git database based on a given key (path), and immediately triggers a commit, providing you with both a snapshot and a timestamp for every change.

 ### Basic usage